 - Informational intent: Users want to find more information on a specific topic, product, or industry.
 Example: “best coffee machines”

 - Navigational intent: Users intend to visit a specific site or page.
 Example: “Nespresso coffee machine types”

-- Commercial intent: Users aim to purchase a product/service.
+- Transactional intent: Users aim to purchase a product/service.
 Example: “buy a new Nespresso coffee machine”

 Your copy should target keywords that closely match the search intent of the user.

 4. Check Competitors' Articles for Your Target Keywords

 Enter your primary keyword in Google’s search bar (or using Semrush’s Keyword Overview Tool or SEO Content Template) and look at the top 10 search results to determine what these pages have in common.
 This is what a good writer should do in the first place to collect optimization and copywriting ideas from your main competitors.

 Semrush makes it easy to quickly get SEO recommendations for your future content using the SEO Content Template.
 You will see how your top-10 competitors use your target keywords in the article, which semantically related words they are likely to include, the sites that link to them, their readability score, and their text length.

 You can export all this data to help you prepare your content outline to ensure you hit target keywords and monitor what domains may be relevant to start planning your backlink outreach.

 5. Gather Original Data